texcoffier/StoX/README.md

   * `1000-font-size.py`: change font size with `Ctrl +` and `Ctrl -`
   * `1010-open-close.py`: interactively open and close blocks.
      Add a hook `opened` to set the state of a block.
-  * `1020-parse-url-options.py`: the usr hash may contain call to hooks or attribute to set such as `#SRC·set·a=9§CPU·set_time·1§LEX·fontsize·4§AST·opened·0`
+  * `1020-parse-url-options.py`: the URL hash may contain calls to hook or attribute to set such as `#SRC·set·a=9§CPU·set_time·1§LEX·fontsize·4§AST·opened·0`